The Church of the Apostles would like to thank all of our parishioners in Dallas, TX, who come to pray with us each week.

 Because of the size of the Dallas Metroplex, the economy maintains the sixth largest in the United States, with a 2010 gross metropolitan product of $374 billion.

 We support our bishop, The Rt.
 Rev. George Sumner of the Episcopal Diocese of Dallas.
 Bishop Sumner leads the Episcopal Diocese of Dallas with approximately 70 parishes within our geographical borders that reach north to Oklahoma, east to Arkansas, south to Corsicana and west to Tarrant County.
-As such, the Church of the Apostles is part of the Episcopal Church and the Anglican Communion.
+As such, the Church of the Apostles is one of the Churches in the Dallas Texas area.

 - As Episcopalians, we are followers of Jesus Christ, our Lord, and we believe in the Father, Son, and Holy Spirit.